 Choosing how often to change your air filters can depend on several factors:

 - The overall air quality of your Saint Charles area home

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

 - General air pollution in the Saint Charles area or construction taking place nearby

 For your typical 1"-3" air filters, the OEM specs basically suggest to change them every 1 or 2 months, which is actually a great rule of thumb.
-But generalities may not be suitable for your specific needs.
+However, generalities may not be suitable for your specific needs.
 If you suffer from light to moderate allergies, you might need to upgrade your air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
+On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area where there are fewer cars around, changing your air filter every 12-months may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter fast.
 Clearly, the air filter is just doing its job by containing pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.

 - Typical suburban home without pets: Change every 90 days